niketh-keshavan/calmwand_flutter_app/README.md

 Open an issue or submit a PR.
 For deployment automation, I can add a GitHub Actions workflow that builds and deploys the web build to Firebase when you want.

+## Project Overview

+For a comprehensive explanation of the entire CalmWand app, including architecture, file-by-file functionality, and major flows, see the new file:

+- `PROJECT_OVERVIEW.txt`

+This document provides detailed descriptions of every major file and feature in the project.

 ---

 Updated: January 27, 2026